 Steep three hours in a covered, porcelain-lined vessel five tablespoonfuls of whole flaxseed, one quart of boiling water, and juice of three lemons (extract the seeds).
 Sweeten to taste.

 If too thick, add more water, and then strain.
 Add ice for drinking.
-(Also an excellent remedy for coughs.)
+This old fashioned lemonade recipe makes refreshing lemonade that's not only tasty, it's a drink that's healthy too.

 Lemonades are among the earliest popular beverages.
 History records that honey-sweetened lemonade was being sold by licensed vendors on the streets of Paris as early as 1676, and it became a favorite beverage throughout Europe.